 It was only in 1998 that Jan Steverink from Holland imported these chickens to Europe.

 Their gothic appearance captured the attention of many poultry hobbyists which led to their establishment as an ornamental breed.

 The Ayam Cemani is a medium size chicken with a slender body and strong, muscular legs.
 Their legs and feet are featherless and they walk with a confident stride.

-As stunning ornamental chickens, they do possess a deep green shine across their black feathers when exposed to sunlight.
+As stunning ornamental chickens, they do possess a deep green shine across their all-black feathers when exposed to sunlight.

 They also have a black comb, wattles, and earlobes with dark colored eyes.
 The single comb is large and prominent in both the hens and roosters.

 The rooster weighs 4.5-6.5 lbs and the hen weighs 3.5-4.5 lbs.

 There is no bantam variety associated with the Ayam Cemani.